Academics & Classrooms

 - consultation about individual accommodation plans with faculty members as needed

-- CARDS will also continue to provide group and individual guidance to students and faculty regarding reasonable accommodations for remote learning environments (such as asynchronous learning practices, class participation requirements, etc.).
+CARDS also provides group and individual guidance to students and faculty regarding reasonable accommodations for remote learning environments (such as asynchronous learning practices, class participation requirements, etc.).

 Center for Engaged Pedagogy